Putr/api-shortener/doc/api.md

 API Documentation
 -----------------

 Api can be used on any of the configured domains.
+It does not matter which you use, so I suggest you stick to one, and use it.

 ## Create short url